Variations on a Sauv Blanc Theme - Kim Crawford Tasting in Ottawa

 Updated: Feb 3

 I love New Zealand white wines.
 They show appetizing aromatics, clean fruit flavours and zippy acidity.
-Last year I had an exceptional opportunity to taste Kim Crawford wines with
+A few years ago I had an exceptional opportunity to taste Kim Crawford wines with

 While I have often sampled New Zealand Sauvignon Blancs, this comparative tasting went into more detail than usual, discussing several different blocks within the Kim Crawford vineyards.
 Now most people think Sauv Blanc is all the same, with that characterisitic canned asparagus flavour that we discovered in our first winetasting course.
 It's not everybody's cup of tea.
 However, Anthony led us through a systematic examination of 6 variations of their famous Sauvignon Blanc, throwing light on the different styles and nuances in flavours and aromatics.

 Next, Anthony invited us to create our own unique blend, using a pipette and the samples we had just studied.
 What fun!
 First I decided to attempt an understated blend of Sauv Blanc from the Rarangi and Rapaura blocks, which I named “ Breakfast Blend”.
 Ummm, maybe a little too understated and bland…so maybe I don’t have a future as winemaker with a big New Zealand winery… Not daunted, however, I wanted to achieve a Sauv Blanc with bolder flavours, so next I blended Sauv Blanc from the Blind River and Awatere blocks.
 Yes, more like it!
 Bright and bursting with herbal, citrus and tropical flavours.
 I named this “Get Up and Go”.